-Q. I Perform GP OOHs work for an NHS Trust/Foundation Trust which is the local out of hours provider; is it pensionable?
+If I perform GP OOHs work for an NHS Trust/Foundation Trust which is the local out of hours provider

-A. Yes.
 If you work under a contract for services (self-employed) arrangement the Trust must superannuate the income by completing form SOLO.
-As an alternative to the SOLO if you are a GP Provider you may agree to have the fees paid directly into your practice account however, the 14.38% employer contributions must be included.
+As an alternative to the SOLO if you are a GP provider you may agree to have the fees paid directly into your practice account.
+However, the 14.38% employer contributions must be included in the 'cash envelope'.

-If you are formally employed (i.e. contract of service) by a NHS Trust/Foundation Trust to perform OOHs they must put you into the NHSPS as an Officer.
+If you are formally employed (i.e. contract of service) by a NHS Trust/Foundation Trust to perform OOHs they must put you into the NHS Pension Scheme as an Officer.

-Q. If a third party uses some of the practice premises or equipment is this income pensionable?
+If income is pensionable where a third party uses some of the practice premises or equipment

-If GP Provider or practice receives income from a third party for use of its premises or equipment i.e. a 'service charge' and a profit is made this is not pensionable even if the income is from an NHS body.
+If GP provider or practice receives income from a third party for use of its premises or equipment i.e. a 'service charge' and a profit is made this is not pensionable even if the income is from an NHS body.
 It may be necessary to use an alternative method of expense allocation when preparing the Certificates to eliminate profit relating this income stream.